Praneelreddykarri/LowLevelDesign/DesignPatterns/StrategyPattern/README.md

 ## Overview
 The **Strategy Pattern** is a behavioral design pattern that allows you to define a family of algorithms, encapsulate each one as a separate class, and make them interchangeable.
 This pattern lets the algorithm vary independently from the clients that use it.

 In simpler terms, it enables selecting different algorithms (or behaviors) at runtime without altering the client code.
-It helps in making your code flexible and open to future changes without requiring modifications to existing code.
+It helps in making our code flexible and open to future changes without requiring modifications to existing code.

 ### Key Benefits of the Strategy Pattern:
 - **Separation of Concerns**: Each strategy is encapsulated in its own class, making the code easier to understand and maintain.